andrewt3000/MachineLearning/transformer.md

 \mathrm{Attention}(Q, K, V) = \mathrm{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V
 $$

-In **self attention** all input is from a single source, typically denoted X.
+In **self attention** all input is from a single source, typically input X.

 In **cross attention** we have 2 input sources.
 Q comes from the target sentence matrix ($Y$), while $K$ and $V$ come from the source sentence matrix ($X$).